 – Gently ask them if they are OK, but keep in mind that they still might need some time and space.

 Keep practicing staying calm and do not expect perfection.
 When an individual with Autism observes your calm reaction every time to their meltdowns, they will eventually start to imitate and learn from you.
-Whether they are a verbal or a non-verbal communicator, learning to communicate their basic needs can reduce their anxieties.
-Moreover, when they learn to seek help, it results in minimizing the frequency of meltdowns.
+Whether they are verbal or non-verbal communicators, learning to communicate their basic needs can reduce their anxieties.
+Moreover, when they learn to seek help, it results in minimizing the frequency of autism meltdown.